How to rest properly after training

 2. Stretch out

 Stretching before training is important since you are going to be working your muscles.
 Think of them like a rubber band or a balloon; you slowly stretch them into shape ahead of time, they will go further, but if you try to yank them too far, too fast without a stretch, it’s possible that they will snap.
 This snap doesn’t always happen in ways you’d notice right away, but you will feel it later.
 Stretching after training is a good way to improve circulation, too.
+You can even borrow some tricks from this in-depth article on dynamic stretching for runners and see how your body benefits.

 3. Ice is your friend